Select an Option below:

 And this preparation pays off.
 Students who are already accustomed to the academic rigor of college through programs like dual enrollment have more competitive college applications and experience greater success in college.
 They are more likely to persist early in college, maintain a higher GPA, and graduate on time.

-When Should High School Students Start Preparing for College?
+When Should High School Students Start to Prepare for College

 It’s never too early for students to start preparing for college in high school, but it’s best to begin by their sophomore year.
 This gives students enough time to research their college options and prepare for standardized tests.